snowdrop/istio-integration/README-ANSIBLE.md

 - `run_minishift_role` which defaults to `false`.
 In set to `true`, then Ansible will run the `minishift` role to create the VM locally, before attempting to install Istio on it.
 When the parameter is `false` then it is assumed that the user has already configured the `oc` binary to point to a running / compatible Openshift cluster.
 - `cluster_flavour` defines whether the target cluster is an upstream Kubernetes cluster or an Openshift cluster (which is the default).
-Valid values are `k8s` and `oc`
+Valid values are `k8s` and `ocp`
 - `cmd_path_override` can be used when the user does not have the `oc` or `kubectl` binary on the PATH and additionally the `run_minishift_role` parameter is set (or defaults) to false.
 - `cluster_url` should be used when the user wishes to deploy Istio to a remote cluster.
 For this setting to work `oc` or `kubectl` must be pre-configured to have access to the cluster